Jonatan-Chaverri/IBERegister/README.rst

 It was developed during COVID pandemic to ensure the fulfillment of capacity restrictions imposed at the time by the goverment.

+The app is being used by a local church, you can see it in action [here](https://iberegistro.web.app)

 Prerequisites
 =============